SitecorePowerShell/Book/users-and-roles.md

 ### Users

-**Example:** The following generates a batch of test users in the default domain with the out-of-the-box user profile.
+**Example:** The following generates a batch of test users in the default domain with the out-of-the-box user profile template.
 The users are then queried matching on the name.

 ```powershell
 foreach($num in 0..10) {